GreyKeenan/dukesup/index.md

 (This includes cards in runs/sets, remaining DUKES, and remaining CASTLES.)
-The player who eliminated their opponent's CASTLE gets a 3 point bonus.
+The player who eliminated their opponent's CASTLE gets a 4 point bonus.
 The higher score wins.

 In a tie, the player who took their opponent's CASTLE wins.
 (Or the player who ran out of cards wins.)

-Extra Rules
+Balancing Rules
 ==================================================

 Once you've played a couple times,